 The best possible hope at this point is for her to position herself as a means of grace to help her husband change.
 Setting aside her desires will be a big step of faith for her.
 Can she trust God to help her to repent of her personal disappointment in her marriage regardless of the outcome?

 Don’t Feed the Addict

 Let’s say Biff does change.
-Let’s say he becomes everything Marge wants him to be.
+Let’s say he becomes everything Mable wants him to be.
 Would that make everything right?
 Would the marriage be biblically better?
 On the surface, maybe.
-But Marge would not have gained the victory she needs over her sin.
+But Mable would not have gained the victory she needs over her sin.